AFORANURAG/uneven-taste-145/backend/readme.md

 Get all doctors
 GET /doctor

-Get a single doctor by ID
+Get a single doctor by ID.

 GET /doctor/:id

-Create a new doctor
+Create a new doctor.

 POST /doctor

 body = {